No. 19 Texas opens with 91-55 win over Rio Grande Valley

 Texas-Rio Grande Valley: The Vaqueros, 14-16 last season, are picked by Western Athletic Conference coaches to finish third in the nine-team league.
 They have five returning players who started 10 or more games.
 Senior guard Javon Levi ranked second nationally in assists per game last season (7.96) and averaged 11.4 points.
 But Levi produced two points and no assists against Texas on a poor shooting night for UTRGV.

 Texas: Coach Shaka Smart has 12 scholarship players back from last season.
 He has nine who were ranked among the top 60 nationally in their recruiting classes, including freshman Brown.
 Smart says that at times in the past he has deployed too many players.
 He wants to develop a manageable rotation.
-With Andrew Jones and the injured Jase Febres out, Smart used nine of his 11 available players.
+Smart used nine of his 11 available players.

 UP NEXT: